 The Inca Jungle Trek is arguably the most adventurous way to reach Machu Picchu.
 It’s much more than just a hike to the ancient ruins, as this route incorporates an array of different adventure activities throughout the trek.

-The experience begins with a harrowing downhill mountain bike ride, descending 2,000 meters in altitude down a rough and twisting road.
+The hike begins with a harrowing downhill mountain bike ride, descending 2,000 metres in altitude down a rough and twisting road.
 It’s an incredible thrill!
 You start in a cold and barren alpine environment and end up in the lush and warm jungle.

 If that somehow doesn’t get your adrenaline going, the Jungle Trek continues in a raft through whitewater!
 Hang on tight as you go over the class 3 rapids of the Urubamba River.
 And that’s all just on the first day.